Engee documentation

 Error

-The last data input is being used.
+The last data input is used.

-The last data input is being used.
+The last data input is used.

-Additional data port.
+Additional data port

-Rules defining the block behaviour
+Rules governing the behavior of the block

 Assumptions and limitations